askiiart/askiiart.github.io/index.md

 - [Status](https://status.askiiart.net/)
   - The status page for all the publicly accessible services on my site.
 - [Bibliogram](https://bibliogram.askiiart.net/applysettings/3bb4944d6d346268ae9bd84f42bc9a51)
-  - An alternative frontend to Instagram (currently broken).
+  - An alternative frontend to Instagram

 ## Pages